-- 1. Rental units in hotels, motels, inns, tourist homes and rooming and boarding houses which are rented primarily to transient guests for a period of fewer than thirty (30) days as defined in Mountain View City Code subsection 33.1.d. - 2.
-A room or any other portion of any rental unit which is occupied by the landlord or a member of the landlord's immediate family. - 3.
-A single-family dwelling other than a mobile home, except where three (3) or more dwelling units are located on one (1) lot. - 4.
-A unit in a common-interest development where units are owned by different individuals who share ownership of common areas and facilities. - i.
+1. Rental units in hotels, motels, inns, tourist homes and rooming and boarding houses which are rented primarily to transient guests for a period of fewer than thirty (30) days as defined in Mountain View City Code subsection 33.1.d.

+2. A room or any other portion of any rental unit which is occupied by the landlord or a member of the landlord ''s immediate family.

+3. A single-family dwelling other than a mobile home, except where three (3) or more dwelling units are located on one (1) lot.

+4.A mobile home.

+45. A unit in a common-interest development where units are owned by different individuals who share ownership of common areas and facilities.

+5. A mobile home space that is rented to a mobile home owner except to the extent that such space is included as part of the rental of the mobile home.

+i.
 Residential household.
-Any person or group of persons entitled by a rental housing agreement to use or occupy a rental unit to the exclusion of others. - j.
+Any person or group of persons entitled by a rental housing agreement to use or occupy a rental unit to the exclusion of others.

+j.
 Special-circumstances households.
-An eligible residential household with any of the following characteristics: - 1.
-At least one (1) member is sixty-two (62) years of age or older; - 2.
-At least one (1) member qualifies as disabled as defined by Title 42, United States Code, Section 423 or in Government Code Section 12955.3; or - 3.
-Is a household with one (1) or more minor children (nineteen (19) years of age or under) who are legally dependent (as determined for federal income tax purposes). - k.
+An eligible residential household with any of the following characteristics:

+1. At least one (1) member is sixty-two (62) years of age or older;

+2. At least one (1) member qualifies as disabled as defined by Title 42, United States Code, Section 423 or in Government Code Section 12955.3handicapped as defined by California Health and Safety Code § 50072; or k.
 Tenant.
-A tenant, subtenant, lessee, sublessee or any other person entitled under the terms of a rental housing agreement to the use or occupancy of any rental unit. - I. Third-party agency.
+A tenant, subtenant, lessee, sublessee or any other person entitled under the terms of a rental housing agreement to the use or occupancy of any rental unit.

+3. Is a household with one (1) or more minor children (nineteen (19) years of age or under) who are legally dependent (as determined for federal income tax purposes).

+1. Third-party agency.
 Relocation assistance specialist, agency and/or other third-party agency hired by the city and paid for by the landlord to assist with the relocation assistance process set forth in this article.

-(Ord.
-No. 18.13, § 1, 12/10/13; Ord.
-No. 11.14, § 1, 6/24/14; Ord.
-No. 4.18, § 1, 4/24/18; Ord.
-No. 6.20, § 1, 6/9/20.)